About the REU

 We encourage undergraduate students interested in computing/informatics oriented areas – independent of experience or years in their respective programs – to apply to our REU program.

 One of the goals of the REU program is to broaden participation of students from traditionally underrepresented groups in computing and/or who do not have access to research facilities at their home institution.
 We strongly invite applications from women, students of color, first-generation college students, gender and sexual minorities, veterans, and students with disabilities.
 Previous research experience is not a requirement.

 In preparation for applying to the ProHealth REU Site, please make sure you have:

 - Name and contact information of 2 people willing to write a letter of recommendation for you

 - We will only contact letter writers of applicants who make it to our video interview round.

-- A personal statement that discusses your research interests and motivation for being part of ProHealth’s inclusive, collaborative research experience
+- A personal statement that discusses your academic and research goals and how a research experience will help you achieve these goals

 Indiana University values diversity and invites applicants from underrepresented groups who will enrich the research, teaching, and service missions of the university.
 We are an Equal Opportunity/Affirmative Action employer, and we encourage applications from women, minorities, protected veterans, and individuals with disabilities.

 Will the ProHealth REU be online or in-person for Summer 2021?